yigitksl/AOE4-2v2-Match-Fetcher/README.md

 # AOE4-2v2-Match-Fetcher
-A Python script to fetch and store data from the AOE4World.com API, complete with error handling, pagination, and data storage in JSON format.
+This is a Python script to fetch and store data from the aoe4world.com API.
+It includes error handling, pagination, and data storage in JSON format.

+I created this script as a fun project to practice working with APIs and web scraping.
+The idea came to me after a friend and I got hooked on Age of Empires IV and spent some weekends playing 2v2 games together.
+The AOE4World website allows users to look up individual profiles and explore various statistics and visualizations, but it’s somewhat limited in the amount of information it provides.
+By scraping the data, I was able to generate more detailed and complex graphs and insights that the site doesn’t offer.
+Additionally, this script enables me to specifically analyze the games my friend and I played together.
+Such a level of flexibility is also not available on the official website.